krishxda/krishxda/README.md

 <br />

-Hi, I'm [Krish](https://github.com/krishxda/krishxda), a passionate self-taught Java developer and a software engineer from India.
+Hi, I'm [Krish](https://github.com/krishxda), a passionate self-taught Java developer and a software engineer from India.
 My passion for software lies in dreaming up ideas and making them come true with elegant solutions.
 I take great care in the experience, architecture, deployment, and code quality of the things I build.

 I am also an open-source enthusiast and contributor.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source which has changed the way we operate today.
+I learned a lot from the open-source community and I admire how collaboration and knowledge sharing happened through open-source which has changed the way we operate today.

 ---
 ### Blogs posts